vimchub/vaccineimpact/objectives.md

 The Consortium will provide the [funders](/partners/#funders) with major rounds of updated vaccine impact estimates in 2017, 2019 and 2021 for a specific disease portfolio.

 In addition, the Consortium serves as a resource to the funders on questions relating to vaccine impact modelling and ensures that the provided estimates have the most rigorous scientific foundation.
-During the five year period, the Consortium will aim to engage with four priority countries: Pakistan, India, Nigeria and Ethiopia to share the modelled estimates and to ensure that the used country-specific input data is accurate and up to date.
+During the five year period, the Consortium will aim to engage with four priority countries: Pakistan, India, Nigeria and Ethiopia to share the modelled estimates and to ensure that the used country-specific input data are accurate and up to date.